ctsuu/Advanced-Lane-Finding/README.md

 Mi = cv2.getPerspectiveTransform(dst, src)

 ```
-I verified that my perspective transform was working as expected for resized images. by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected for resized images.
+Load a test image and its warped counterpart to verify that the lane lines appear parallel in the warped image.

 <p align="center">
  <img src="./output_images/Bird_view_transform.png" width="800">